 Deciding between a top or front-loading backpack is one of the most important choices you can make when it comes to travel.
 Pick the wrong one and you'll find yourself trudging from hostel to hostel with an ill-fitting pack and a pack-induced backache.
-Believe me: I've been there.
+It is not an uncommon issue.

-Front-loading or top-loading?
-Over the past six years, I've traveled with both types of backpack and I've experienced the benefits and problems with both.
+So the decision is: front-loading or top-loading.
+There are benefits and problems with both.
 Here's how to weigh-up which option is best for you.

 Advantages of a Front-Loading Backpack

 They're more secure: In general, front-loading backpacks offer more security than top-loading.
-While it's rare you'll ever be robbed on the road, if you're nervous about it happening, they offer greater peace of mind.
+While it's rare you'll be robbed on the road if you're nervous about it happening, these packs offer greater peace of mind.
 Front-loading backpacks work more like a suitcase with straps, in that they're secured with a zip around the front.
-What this means is that you can easily add a padlock to in order prevent thieves who are looking to make a quick steal.
+What this means is that you can easily add a padlock to the zipper in order to prevent thieves who are looking to make a quick steal.
 Top-loading backpacks are often secured by a drawstring and plastic clasps, making them easy to get into.

 There isn't really much you can do to secure them beyond buying a mesh protector for your backpack.

 They're easier to pack: Front-loading backpacks are significantly easier to pack and unpack than top-loading ones.
-Simply unzip your backpack, and it'll function like a suitcase -- you'll be able to place everything exactly where you want it to go while avoiding the struggle of trying to shove everything through a tiny hole at the top.
-I can't tell you how many times I would have to unpack my top-loading backpack to find something that had worked its way to the bottom only to have to do it ten minutes later.
+Simply unzip your backpack, and it'll function like a suitcase—you'll be able to place everything exactly where you want it to go while avoiding the struggle of trying to shove everything through a tiny hole at the top.
+Travelers often regret having to unpack their top-loading backpack to find something that had worked its way to the bottom only to have to do it again ten minutes later.

-With my Farpoint backpack, I no longer feel as though I am packing and unpacking every day.
+With a front-loading backpack, you will no longer feel as though you are packing and unpacking every day.

-They're sturdier: The front-loading backpacks I've come across have been made of a much tougher material than their top-loading equivalents.
-This is typically because top-loading backpacks are designed for hiking and adventure activities, where weight matters.
-Having said that, my front-loading backpack was ripped apart in the cargo hold of a plane while my top-loading backpack remained in one piece while I travelled with it, so it doesn't mean your front-loading pack will be safe from harm.
+They're sturdier: The front-loading backpacks are usually made of a much tougher material than their top-loading equivalents.
+This is usually because top-loading backpacks are designed for hiking and adventure activities, where weight matters.
+But then it depends on the brand and materials.
+Travelers have reported having a front-loading backpack ripped apart in the cargo hold of a plane while their friend's top-loading backpack remained in one piece.

 They're less likely to have a frame: There are two schools of thought as to whether a framed backpack is a good or bad thing.
 It can help your pack keep its shape if it's not completely full, but it can also render your bag unusable if the frame breaks.
-As someone who experienced their backpack frame snapping in two, I place having a frame in the disadvantages column, giving a front-loading backpack another check.
+Most travelers place having a frame in the disadvantages column, giving a front-loading backpack another check.